danishprakash/danishpraka.sh/projects/index.md

 <br>

 # Dotfiles
 I'm "passionate" about my setup, It has equal amounts of aesthetics and efficiency.
 I'd love to talk more about it but this is not the right place, maybe a post of it's own someday.
-Until then, here's the [repo](https://github.com/danishprakash/dotfiles).
+Until then, check out the [repo](https://github.com/danishprakash/dotfiles).

 ```text
 editor      : nvim